iterami/Docs.htm/common/guides/json.md

             "health-current": -100
           },

           // Optional.
+The range at which this event triggers.
+          // If range is 0, only during collisions.
+          "event-range": 0,

+          // Optional.
 ID required to trigger event, or false to allow all.
           "event-target-id": "_me",

           // Optional.
 Type required to trigger event, either "character" or "entity".
           "event-target-type": "character",

-          // Optional.
-How this entity's event is triggered, or false for no event.
-          // Current options include: "collision"
-          "event-type": "collision",

           // Optional.
 If this entity is affected by gravity.
           "gravity": false,